-A summary of Tullow’s principal risks are listed below, and full commentary on their potential impacts and our mitigation and assurance processes can be read here.
-Internally, the Group monitors and mitigates a more substantive list of risks, but those listed are the risks considered to be the most important at the time of publishing our 2015 Annual Report, because of their likelihood, the magnitude of their potential impact, frequency on the Executive’s agenda, or a combination of these reasons.
+A summary of Tullow’s principal risks are listed below, and full commentary on their potential impacts and our mitigation and assurance processes can be found in our 2016 Annual Report & Accounts.
+Internally, the Group monitors and mitigates a more substantive list of risks, but those listed are the risks considered to be the most important at the time of publishing our 2016 Annual Report, because of their likelihood, the magnitude of their potential impact, frequency on the Executive’s agenda, or a combination of these reasons.
 Our principal risks are monitored and assessed on an ongoing basis.

 |1.
 Strategy not fully achievable in sustained low oil prices |

 2. Inability to progress major portfolio management options

 3. Failure to realise expected value from Project TEN due to ITLOS or Project sub-

 4. Disruption to business due to political/regulatory influence

 5. Disruption to business due to community and political influence